samgak0/mini-board-backend/docs/3_System_Design.md

 COMMENT ON COLUMN likes.user_id IS 'ID of the user who liked the content';
 COMMENT ON COLUMN likes.post_id IS 'ID of the post that received a like';
 COMMENT ON COLUMN likes.comment_id IS 'ID of the comment that received a like';
+COMMENT ON COLUMN likes.created_at IS 'Timestamp when the like action occurred';
 ```

 #### E. **Files Table (files)**